-an extensive, daily-updated blocklist that helps digital publishers filter out most low-quality display ads at the Google Ad Manager level.
+an extensive, daily-updated blocklist that helps digital publishers filter out low-quality display ads coming from Google Ad Exchange and Open Bidding partners.

 How does BidBouncer work?

-Open the Protections panel, click on the BidBouncer bookmarklet, done.
+Open the Google Ad Manager Protections panel, click on the BidBouncer bookmarklet, done.
 Setup is automated; subsequent launches update the blocklist.

 A bookmarklet?
 Why not simply plug into Google Ad Manager?